 LONDON (AP) – Chelsea captain John Terry has denied the English Football Association charge of racially abusing Queens Park Rangers defender Anton Ferdinand during a match last year.

-The FA said on its website Friday that Terry has requested a personal hearing, the date of which has yet to be set.
+The FA said on its website Friday that Terry has requested a personal hearing.
+The date has not been set.

-The FA says Terry is alleged to have included ''a reference to ethnic origin and/or color and/or race,'' but he ''remains available to play for England'' while the charge is still to be heard.
+The FA says Terry included ''a reference to ethnic origin and/or color and/or race,'' but he ''remains available to play for England'' while the charge is heard.